lekah/pinball/README.md

 The pinball code was implemented by:

  - Leonid Kahle
  - Aris Marclongo

-under the guidance of Nicola Marzari at EPFL.
+under the guidance of Nicola Marzari at the Theory and Simulations of Materials Lab (http://theossrv1.epfl.ch) at EPFL.

 ### Contact